ammaritiz/LexisNexisHackathon17/documents/REPORT.md

  <img src="../images/deadlinesFor_useCase2.png"/>

 - Recommend experienced developers that can help with the issue you are working on.
-(Compares the issue for which the help is asked with all the closed issues and recommends names of developers who imght be able to help)
+(Compares the issue for which the help is asked with all the closed issues and recommends names of developers who might be able to help)

  <img src="../images/helpIssues_useCase3.png"/>